wrp/wrp.github.io/_posts/2025-10-30-interpretable.md

 *exactly* what people have always meant by "readable".
 Or, at least, it is what I have always meant!
 Are other people using the word differently than I am?
-Perhaps it is good to have this new word to use to mean exactly what the old word has alway meant, as it may provide additional clarity to new users, but redefining words is dangerous.
+Perhaps it is good to have this new word which means exactly the same thing as the old word if it provides clarity to new users, but redefining words is dangerous.
 If we redefine "readable" to only refer to the lexical aspects of the code, we are essentially changing the meaning of every book, article, and document written over the last several